-One of your first thoughts when you learn your daughter is homesick might be, "Life is too short for her to be unhappy.
+When you learn that your daughter is homesick, your first thought may be, "Life is too short for her to be unhappy.
 I'll just pick her up."
 Please stifle that thought.
-The easiest thing for both of us would be to quit working with her and let her go home.
+The easiest thing for us would be to quit working with her and let her go home.
 But by doing this we would be saying, "I'm giving up on you, and don't have any confidence in your ability to meet this challenge."

-In many cases, by the time you receive this letter your daughter will be over her homesickness--because our program and our staff have provided a special sense of engagement and belonging, from the very moment she arrived.
-If not, rest assured she will be on our "watch list", and, as trained professionals, we take special care of every camper on this list.
+In many cases, by the time you receive this letter, your daughter will be over her homesickness--because our program and our staff have provided a special sense of engagement and belonging from the moment she arrived.
+If not, rest assured she will be on our "watch list," and, as trained professionals, we take special care of every camper on this list.
 We will strive to dig deeper, learn more about her feelings, and find ways to better engage her.
 But remember that this process may take a little time.
 Be patient.

-Our staff, and specifically one of our Camp Directors, Liza Wittenberg, works diligently with parents to help homesick campers adjust to camp, have a great experience, and feel better about themselves for having successfully made it through a difficult time.
-That is why it is very important for you to contact us if you have any concerns about your child.
-Our office is generally open 8am to 8pm, and we are happy to speak with you about how your child is doing.
+Our staff, and specifically our Director, Katy Kreiner, works diligently with parents to help homesick campers adjust to camp, have a great experience, and feel better about themselves for having successfully made it through a difficult time.
+Please contact us if you have any concerns you would like to communicate prior to the summer.
+Our office is generally open 9am to 5 pm, and we are happy to speak with you about how your child is doing.

-In the same way, if a homesick camper does not seem to be making progress, we will call you to learn more about the child and her situation.
-In some cases, we may think it necessary for the camper to speak with you.
-Be prepared for an emotional time over the phone.
+Likewise, if a homesick camper does not seem to be making progress, we will call you to learn more about the child and her situation.
+In some cases, we may think it best for the camper to speak with you.
+Be prepared for an emotional phone call.
 Homesick campers are not reasonable.
-They will pull all of your emotional strings, and raise your parental guilt level to an all-time high!
+They will pull all of your emotional strings and will raise your parental guilt level to an all-time high.

-In your response to a homesick letter or call, whether you are writing to your daughter or speaking with her, be loving but firm.
-Tell her you understand her feelings, that you love her, and that you have confidence she will overcome her difficult time.
+When responding to a homesick letter or call, whether writing to your daughter or speaking with her, be loving but firm.
+Tell her you understand her feelings, you love her, and you have confidence she will overcome her difficult time.
 Try to remind her of the fun and positive things she was looking forward to at camp.

 Most importantly, never make a "deal" that you will bring her home if she does not like camp.
-It's an easy out for the camper, and it doesn't allow us the time and space to work together to try to overcome it.
+It's an easy out, but don't do it.
+It doesn't allow us the time and space to work together to try to overcome it.

-Below are some tips for communicating with your camper, and a sample letter from a parent to her camper:
+Below are some tips for communicating with your camper, and a sample letter from a parent to a homesick camper:

-IMPORTANT POINTS WHEN COMMUNICATING WITH YOUR CAMPER:
+IMPORTANT POINTS WHEN COMMUNICATING WITH YOUR HOMESICK CAMPER: